sanjoejose/pyrhontraining/README.md

 Fundamentals in programming using python
-\nFor questions for these programs refer: https://www.hackerrank.com/fundamentals-of-programming
+For questions for these programs refer: https://www.hackerrank.com/fundamentals-of-programming